 This ancient landscape has been created by erosion over 80 million years.
-Once covered by an inland sea, sediments were covered by an enduring silica crust.
+In ancient times, an inland sea laid down the sediments which were covered by an enduring silica crust.
 Although this "Duricrust" protects the layers beneath, erosion takes its toll and the edges break away, revealing the colourful strata.

 This Breakaway country is the result of prolonged weathering.
 Because of its geological importance, 850km² of the Painted Desert area was declared "The Arckaringa Hills state heritage area" in 1985.